 Managing a water utility is expensive and extensive.
 Just like managing our personal finances and assets, we must be constantly planning for short-term and long-term needs.
 Unfortunately, there is no way to achieve everything a water system wants with a limited budget, however, there is a way to properly manage planning in order to leverage maximum benefit to the utility within available funding.
 This process is called asset management, and utilizing this method of utility planning helps the board and utility make better-informed decisions about where, how, when and on what projects to spend money.
 Successful asset management programs must have support and input from all levels of utility staff, but more importantly, board members need to thoroughly understand the utility’s asset management plan, so that they can support the utility with informed managerial and financial decisions.

-These three management indicators are the foundation of water utility management, and provide a building block for more detailed utility topics like finances and regulations.
+These three management indicators are the foundation of water utility management and provide a building block for more detailed utility topics like finances and regulations.
 When clear policies and strong planning efforts are coordinated with board members, utilities are enabled to provide safe, reliable water to their customers, now and well into the future.

 For more information on utility management and finance for board members and elected officials, attend our webinar on November 29th, Water System Management and Finance for Board Members.
-WSU Environmental Finance Center program managers Tonya Bronleewe and Nick Willis will teach the pros and cons concerning managerial and financial decisions about water.
+WSU Environmental Finance Center program managers Tonya Bronleewe and Nick Willis will teach the pros and cons of managerial and financial decisions about water.